centreon/centreon-documentation/versioned_docs/version-22.04/monitoring/discovery/hosts-discovery.md

       > time excluded can be disabled in the configuration (see
       > [exclusion](#exclusion) mapper).
   - **Enable hosts already added to configuration if they are discovered but disabled**: hosts that have already been added to the configuration but are in a disabled state will be enabled again.
-  - **Export and reload pollers configuration**: once the hosts have been created or updated, the [configuration will be exported](../monitoring-servers/deploying-a-configuration.md) automatically, which means that the hosts will be monitored or updated straightaway, without any need for manual action.
+  - **Export and reload pollers configuration**: once the hosts have been created or updated, the [configuration will be deployed](../monitoring-servers/deploying-a-configuration.md) automatically, which means that the hosts will be monitored or updated immediately, without any need for manual action.
   - **Update existing hosts**: if you modify the mappers and run the job again, existing hosts will be updated (see [Edit a discovery job](#edit-a-discovery-job)).

   ![image](../../assets/monitoring/discovery/host-discovery-wizard-step-5-2.png)